Terry College of Business

-Degrees offered
+Degrees programs

-In Athens, the Terry College offers an undergraduate program, four master's degrees (the Full-Time MBA, the Master of Accountancy, the Master of Marketing Research and the Master of Economics) and eight doctoral degree tracks.
-It offers two online degrees: a Bachelor of Business Administration completion degree in general business and a Master of Internet Technology degree.
+In Athens, the Terry College offers an undergraduate program, four master's degrees (the Full-Time MBA, the Master of Accountancy, the Master of Marketing Research, and the Master of Science in Business Analytics), and eight doctoral degree tracks.
+It offers three online degrees: an MBA, a Master of Business and Technology, and the newest online option is a Master of Professional Accountancy (MPAcc) for working professionals with non-accounting backgrounds.
 The Terry College also offers Executive MBA and Professional MBA programs at the Terry Executive Education Center in Atlanta.